PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 ```sh
 WARN [gz bridge] Service call timed out as Gazebo has not been detected
 ```

 :::

 The simplest way to start the simulation is to use the Python script [simulation-gazebo](https://github.com/PX4/PX4-gazebo-models/blob/main/simulation-gazebo), which can be found in the [Gazebo Models Repository](../sim_gazebo_gz/gazebo_models.md) repository.
 This can be used to launch a _gz-server_ instance with any supported world and vehicle.

 The script can be used without installing any additional dependencies, and will fetch the supported PX4 models and worlds on first use (by default) and save them to `~/.simulation-gazebo`.
-When calling future iterations of this script, it will always refer to this directory to fetch models and worlds.
+If called again the script will use this directory to get models and worlds.
 Therefore if you want to use your own model and run it in standalone mode, you will have to place its source code in `~/.simulation-gazebo`.

-You can fetch the script locally using any method you like, such as wget:
+You can fetch the script locally using any method you like, such as `wget`:

 ```sh
 wget https://raw.githubusercontent.com/PX4/PX4-gazebo-models/main/simulation-gazebo